kashishgour/Resume-Maker/README.md

 # Resume-Maker
-It is a frontend part of the Resume Maker Website.
+It is a frontend and Backend part of the Resume Maker Website.
 This website include some essential section and components that is commonly used when making a professional Resume or cv.

 TITLE:
 Resume Maker